michael-sayapin/sayap_in/content/posts/on-rewrites.md

 - have a suite of integration tests, but keep priorities straight,
 - dedicate 40/60 or 50/50 of time to porting and new features, the market doesn't care about your rewrite.

-## Tale of the somewhat-successful-but-terribly-wasteful rewrite
+## Tale of the somewhat-successful-but-wasteful rewrite

 This story is much less dramatic than the previous one, but nevertheless a good example of what you're getting into, as a company, when deciding to rewrite.